Brasil Paralelo

-LHT HIGGS Produções Audiovisuais LTDA, doing business as Brasil Paralelo, is a Brazilian media company headquartered in Porto Alegre.
+Brasil Paralelo, is a Brazilian media company founded in Porto Alegre and headquartered since 2020 in São Paulo.
 It produces documentaries offering alternative viewpoints on politics, history and current events.
 Its content is distributed primarily through its own subscription‑based streaming platform, BP Select, and its YouTube channel.

 Founded in 2016 as an alternative to mainstream media, its name, which translates to "Parallel Brazil," reflects its stated mission to connect audiences with a reality it portrays as suppressed by mainstream journalists and intellectuals.

 Brasil Paralelo's work has been associated with the Brazilian right in the past, although it shifted its focus to general programming in 2021.
 Some of its productions have faced criticism for presenting a different view of historical events.
 Brasil Paralelo considers its content apolitical and free of ideological bias.